Asterisk: Linguistics

 In linguistics, an asterisk may be used for a range of purposes depending on what is being discussed.
-The symbol is used to indicate reconstructed words of proto-languages (for which there are no records).
+The symbol is used to indicate reconstructed words that are not attested for in surviving texts, including words of proto-languages.
 For modern languages, it may be placed before posited problematic word forms, phrases or sentences to flag that they are hypothetical, ungrammatical, unpronounceable, etc.

 Historical linguist August Schleicher is cited as first using the asterisk for linguistic purposes, specifically for unattested forms that are linguistic reconstructions.

 Using the asterisk for descriptive and not just historical purposes arose in the 20th century.
 By analogy with its use in historical linguistics, the asterisk was variously prepended to "hypothetical" or "unattested" elements in modern language.
 Its usage also expanded to include "non-existent" or "impossible" forms.
 Leonard Bloomfield (1933) uses the asterisk with forms such as *cran, impossible to occur in isolation: cran- only occurs within the compound cranberry.
 Such usage for a "non-existent form" was also found in French, German and Italian works in the middle of the 20th century.

 Asterisk usage in linguistics later came to include not just impossible forms, but "ungrammatical sentences", those that are "ill formed for the native speaker".
 The expansion of asterisk usage to entire sentences is often credited to Noam Chomsky, but Chomsky in 1968 already describes this usage as "conventional".
 Linguist Fred Householder claims some credit, but Giorgio Graffi argues that using an asterisk for this purpose predates his works.
 (Note: "...Chomsky adopted, with some delay, a convention which had been (possibly) circulated among generative grammarians by Householder.
 However, Householder (who was not a generative grammarian) was simply following a practice which had already been introduced by others, and which was so automatic as to be adopted almost unconsciously.")

 The meaning of the asterisk usage in specific linguistic works may go unelucidated so can be unclear.
 (Note: The numerous and confusing uses are detailed in Householder (1973).)
 Linguistics sometimes uses double asterisks (**), another symbol such as the question mark, or both symbols (e.g. ?*) to indicate degrees of unacceptability.